NazirNayal8/nazirnayal.github.io/_pages/research.md

 My current research interests can be summarized as follows:

-* Developing Machine Learning Interdisciplinary models to solve real-life problems.
+* Developing interdisciplinary machine learning models to solve real-life problems.
 * Applications Deep Learning in Natural Language Processing and Computer Vision.
 * Developing Algorithms and Data Structures to solve real-life problems.